Abortion in Kenya: Unsafe abortion practices

 Some of the reasons why Kenyan women choose unsafe methods for abortion is due to the stigma of terminating a pregnancy, the fear of reduction of privacy as well as the lack of education and knowledge about reproductive health and contraceptive options in Kenyan society.
 Women who choose clandestine abortions may find services from doctors at private clinics, midwives, herbalists, or terminate their pregnancy on their own.
 A 2014 study reveals various methods Kenyan women claim to use to induce abortions independently of a medical clinic or medical provider.
 Among some of the most prevalent answers included tea leaves, quinine, detergent and bleach, undiluted fruit juice, traditional herbs, a metal rod, wire, or stick inserted into the uterus, and overdoses of paracetamol and malaria pills.

 Post-abortion complications and delays in care-seeking are also underlying causes for mortality rates in Kenya.
 Post-abortion admissions have seen over 75% of patients with moderate to severe ailments.
-Studies have revealed that the largest delays in seeking post-abortion care are from adolescents and young adults aged 10-19, and that higher incidences of abortion complications occur within these ages.
-While dangerous abortion practices can result in moderate to severe complications such as localized peritonitis and sepsis, maternal deaths reveal to be a paramount consequence of unsafe abortions.
+Studies have revealed that the largest delays in seeking post-abortion care are from adolescents and young adults aged 10-19, and that higher incidents of abortion complications occur within these ages.
+While dangerous abortion practices can result in moderate to severe complications such as localized peritonitis and sepsis, maternal deaths have been revealed as a paramount consequence of unsafe abortions.

 Article 26 of the 2010 Constitution and its allowance of abortions taking into consideration the health of the mother has prompted public sectors to offer a higher degree of access to abortions.
 In this regard, many providers have not been trained properly or are equipped to provide safe services due to the lack of specificities in the constitution and safe practices.
 While the constitution allows for abortion under specific circumstances, not all abortions are being administered safely, and due to other cultural implications such as stigmatization, women are still seeking and utilizing life-threatening methods of procuring abortions.

 Safe abortions provided by trained professionals in hygienic settings correlate with fewer health risks than unsafe abortion practices.
 Due to the restrictive laws on abortion in Kenya, there continues to be limited access to safe options for women.
 As a result, many organizations have called for scaling up the number of safe abortion providers.